KawarabeEcma/ecma-descriptions/youtube/README.md

 ```
-A working kappa who struggle to disguise himself as a human.
+I'm a kappa working as a developer struggling to disguise himself as a human.
 By chance, He helps a human with his work, then becomes a front-end web developer.

 ---------------------------